WQPredict Workflow

 Step 3: Harmonize and Filter

-The data is then cleaned and harmonized to ensure consistency, with invalid or incomplete records removed and all units converted to comparable forms.
+The data is cleaned and harmonized for consistency, with invalid or incomplete records removed and all units converted to comparable forms.
 Only valid results from rivers and streams after 1980 are kept to build a reliable national dataset.

 Step 4: Delineate Watersheds

-Next, we use the open-source tool MGHydro to delineate watersheds for each monitoring site, outlining the land area that drains into that point and connecting water quality data to its surrounding landscape.
+Next, we use the open-source tool MGHydro to delineate watersheds for each monitoring site, outlining the land area that drains into that point and connecting water quality data to the surrounding landscape.

 Step 5: Find Nearest Stream Gauge